For immediate release:

 “A lot of what we are already doing is in this plan, so it’s good to have verified we are on the right track,” notes Prodan.
 “The Board of Directors has enthusiastically endorsed this plan, so the next step is to implement the long-term strategic plan into our annual operations planning, for years to come.
 Recognizing this is an industry-wide opportunity, we are committed to taking this forward.

 About Wine BC 2030:

 The aim of Wine BC 2030 is to develop a Long-Term Strategic Plan, creating a clear roadmap that will benefit all areas of the BC wine industry.
 Funding for this project has been provided by the Governments of Canada and British Columbia through the Canadian Agricultural Partnership, a federal-provincial-territorial initiative.

-For more information on WineBC2030 and to follow along the process visit, WineBC2030.com
+For more information on WineBC2030 click here.

 The BC Wine Industry Insight Conference was hosted by the BC Wine Institute in partnership with the BC Wine Grape Council, the BC Grapegrowers’ Association and the BC Wine Authority.

 Editors: Photos are linked for your consideration with the following cutlines,